rushealy-aws/kiro-getting-started/kiro-getting-started-guide.md

-# Getting Started with Kiro CLI and MCP Servers
+# Getting Started with Kiro CLI and AWS MCP Servers

 ## Overview